thomas-kriechbaum/iot-sandbox/mqtt-my-raspi/README.md

 ## Things-Sketch

-I have adopted the Devoxx sample in that way, that the speaker component is mapped to I/O pin 13 that is directly connected to the build-in LED.
+I have adopted the Devoxx sample slightly, that the speaker component is now mapped to I/O pin 13 which is directly connected to the build-in LED.

 see [things_sample.ino](src/main/arduino/things_sample/things_sample.ino)